-ADOPTABLE PETS Click to view: Kittens & Cats up for Adoption
+ADOPTABLE PETS Click below to view:

 We do our best try to find new, caring, forever homes for the pets that are brought into the animal shelter or are surrendered to us.
 All of the animals put up for adoption have had a thorough general physical examination by a veterinarian to ensure they are as healthy as possible.
 They are all properly and completely vaccinated, dewormed and treated for visible parasites.
 All adoptees have been spayed or neutered for population control and to prevent having more unwanted, abandoned animals in our community.
 Pets are tested and assessed for behavioral conditions to prevent problems and decrease unacceptable safety risks.
 It is still very important to properly re-home new pets and slowly introduce them to your home.
 The adoption fee covers everything and is simply to help recover some of our costs.
 We need your support and help to keep the shelter operating.